 The Paperwork Reduction Act of 1995 (PRA) (44 U.S.C.
 3501 et seq.) regulates the collection of public information by federal agencies to ensure the public is not overburdened with information requests, the federal government's information collection procedures are efficient, and federal agencies adhere to appropriate rules governing the confidentiality of such information.
-The PRA requires NMFS to obtain approval from the Office of Management and

-Budget before requesting most types of fishery information from the public.
-Setting red snapper allocation would likely not have PRA consequences.
+The PRA requires NMFS to obtain approval from the Office of Management and Budget before requesting most types of fishery information from the public.
+Requiring reef fish vessels with reef fish not managed by IFQ programs to submit landing notifications will likely need to be reviewed under the PRA consequences.